GeoRegionsEcosystem/NASAPrecipitation.jl/docs/src/index.md

 ## Installation Instructions

-NASAPrecipitation.jl has  been officially registered as a Julia package yet.
+NASAPrecipitation.jl has been officially registered as a Julia package.
 To add it, just do:
 ```
 julia> ]
 (@v1.6) pkg> add NASAPrecipitation